binerogroup/documentation/networking/router/security-groups/designing-rules.rst

 Recommendations
 ---------------

-Below are some key points to take into consideration when designing security group rules (firewall rules) in Binero.cloud that will lead to a more secure platform.
+Below are some key points to take into consideration when designing security group rules (firewall rules) in Binero cloud that will lead to a more secure platform.

 - Its recommended to make the rule as specific (granular) as possible.
 If you (for instance) want to give access to a web-server, then just add a rule for http (tcp/80) and https (tcp/443).
 Dont also allow access to udp and / or any other ports.
 - Lock down the source IP when the rule is for management (so if it exposes services that are not needed to be exposed to provide your service) .
 Only leave rules that give access to (internet facing) services with the "any" source.